Image by WordSwag

-- Read the story The Apple Tree’s Discovery by Peninnah Schram and then talk about how special your child is to Jesus and about the unique gifts that God has given them.
+- Talk about how special your child is to Jesus and about the unique gifts that God has given them.
 For older children, this story can open up communication about comparing oneself to others and being confident in who God made each of us to be.

 - Throughout the week, memorize Psalm 17:8, “Keep me as the apple of your eye; hide me in the shadow of your wings.”

 - Lay an apple on it’s side and cut it crosswise so you get a cross section view of the apple.
 (Be sure to save your seeds for the Growing Apple Trees From Seeds activity.)

-- Using the apple resource books (Seed, Sprout, Fruit: An Apple Tree Life Cycle by Shannon Knudsen and/or How Do Apples Grow? by Betsy Maestro), have your child draw the cross-section of an apple and/or apple blossom.
+- Using one of the apple resource books (Seed, Sprout, Fruit: An Apple Tree Life Cycle by Shannon Knudsen and/or How Do Apples Grow? by Betsy Maestro), have your child draw the cross-section of an apple and/or apple blossom.

 - Label each part.
 Record a younger child’s explanations/dictations as needed.

 - Place the page or pages in a protector when finished and include them in the garden notebook/journal.

 - For an older child: have them include a brief description of each apple part’s function or role.